 Respect for our neighbors in the community is greatly appreciated.
 Refrain from parking in red zones.
 Do not block driveways.Remind students to walk on the sidewalk.

 Please comply to these procedures for the safety and security of the Wolfe students and staff.

-May 23 Last Day of School
+August 12 First Day of School